Courtsdesk News – Terms of Service

 1. The Courtsdesk News Service is an information resource which enables Subscribers to inter alia conduct searches on the Courtsdesk News website, including information on court listings, court registers, and court cases.

 1. Trial.
-If the parties have agreed to a Trial (and associated administration fee) in the Subscription Agreement, this Agreement will commence on the Trial commencement date set out in the Subscription Agreement, and will continue (subject to earlier termination in accordance with this Agreement) for the Period of the Trial set out in the Subscription Agreement.
+If the parties have agreed to a Trial (and associated administration fee) in the Subscription Agreement, this Agreement will commence on the Trial commencement date set out in the Subscription Agreement, and will continue (subject to earlier termination in accordance with this Agreement) for the Trial Period.
+The use of the Courtsdesk News Service during any such Trial remains subject to the terms of this Agreement.

-3. In order to access the Courtsdesk News Service the Subscriber must purchase and have in place a Subscription for each intended Licensed User.
+3. Without prejudice to clause 2.a, in order to access the Courtsdesk News Service the Subscriber must purchase and have in place a Subscription.
 Subscriptions may be purchased by contacting sales@courtsdesk.com.
-Subscriptions operate on an automatically recurring basis, such that, subject to clause 2.g, on the expiry of each Subscription Period a new Subscription Period will automatically commence of the same length.
-Courtsdesk may increase the Subscription Fee no more than once per annum, such increase to take effect from the commencement of the next Subscription Period.
+Save as set out in the Subscription Agreement, Subscriptions operate on an automatically recurring basis, such that on the expiry of each Subscription Period a new Subscription Period will automatically commence of the same length.
+Courtsdesk may increase the Subscription Fee no more than once during a Subscription Period, such increase to take effect from the commencement of the next Subscription Period.
+For the avoidance of doubt, a change in your Subscription to an upgraded package is not considered an increase in your Subscription Fee but rather a new Subscription Fee for a new or upgraded Subscription.

-4. Subject to the Subscriber's compliance with the terms and conditions of this Agreement, Courtsdesk grants to the Subscriber a non-exclusive and non-transferable license to permit its designated Licensed User(s) to use the Courtsdesk News Service during the Subscription Period(s) in accordance with this Agreement solely for the following purposes: (i) for the business or educational purposes of the Subscriber, and (ii) to publish stories based on the content provided by the Courtsdesk News Service in the Subscriber's newspapers and on their news websites.
+4. Subject to the Subscriber's compliance with the terms and conditions of this Agreement, Courtsdesk grants to the Subscriber during the Subscription Period(s) a non-exclusive, non-transferable and revocable license to permit its designated Licensed User(s) to access and view on screen the information produced by the Courtsdesk News Service and copy such manually solely for the following purposes: (i) for the business or educational purposes of the Subscriber, and (ii) to publish stories based on the content provided by the Courtsdesk News Service in the Subscriber's newspapers and on their news websites (provided always that no such stories are created or generated through any non-manual means including by artificial intelligence or other automated or machine means, unless otherwise expressly permitted in the Subscription Agreement).
+The Subscriber shall not otherwise exploit the Courtsdesk News Service except as expressly provided for in this Agreement.

 1. are non-refundable; and